serverless/components/README.md

 1. An entire application, like a blog, video streaming service, or landing page.
 2. A software feature, like user authentication, comments, or a payment system.
-3. A low-leve use-case, like a data processing pipeline or microservice.
+3. A low-level use-case, like a data processing pipeline or microservice.

 ## Features